GDQuest/blender-power-sequencer/README.md

 Here are other recommended add-ons for a better editing workflow:

 1. [VSE transform tools](https://github.com/kgeogeo/VSE_Transform_Tools): Move and animate transform effects visually, on the image preview area.
 The addon auto-registers shortcuts, especially the <kbd>T</kbd> key, to add a Transform effect to selected sequences.
-For compatibility with PowerSequencer, I recommend to use my temporary fork instead.
-It's in the utils/ folder.
 2. [Easy logging](http://www.easy-logging.net/): Adds tools to derush and tag footage.